Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 4. Compute the root hash of the Prefix Tree and verify that it matches the retained value:
-   1. Compute the root hash of the Certificate Subtree by interpreting `subtree.inclusion` as a proof of inclusion in the Certificate Subtree for the log entry at `subtree.position`.
+   1. Compute the root hash of the Certificate Subtree by interpreting `subtree.inclusion` as an inclusion proof from the Certificate Subtree for the log entry at `subtree.position`.
    2. With the root hash of the Certificate Subtree and the other fields in `subtree`, compute the Prefix Tree leaf hash.